Richie-Kwon/ecommercedata/1. streaming/2. data_cleaning/readme.md

-# Cleaning or formatting data

-1. By setting up a lambda function, cleaning or formatting can be done before data processing
+## Data Cleaning and changing format
+Create a new lambda fuction in AWS which can play a role of cleaning or formatiing data in AWS
-2. test-cleaning.py: null values changed to unknown in CustomerID
+- Null values changed to unknown in CustomerID: [test-cleaning](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/test-cleaning.py)
-3. writeToS3.py: parquet and timestamp (InvoiceDate)

-# Create Kinesis in AWS

-Create a data stream in Kinesis to receive the data cleaned or formatted
+- Changing type to Parquet and timestamp: (InvoiceDate): [writeToS3](https://github.com/Richie-Kwon/ecommercedata/blob/main/1.%20streaming/lambda_streaming/writeToS3.py)
+- Data nomalisation can be done if necessary for preidictive analysis or machine learning